rfelixallen/inhospitable/README.md

 # inhospitable
-a simple of survival in a cold wasteland
+a simple game of survival in a cold wasteland

 TODO for Extra Features
 * Refactor Inventory code